 Mark Gerretsen, MP Kingston and the Islands

 “You have really helped me with trying to remind myself of my many gifts that you and Pytor always try to tell me that I have when I am in doubt of my abilities.
 You really are an extraordinary organizer and such a hard worker, who puts finishing a job before breakfast (tsk, tsk), and a very devoted worker when it comes to staying engaged in whatever job you are trying to accomplish.
-You have been a great role model for me.
-I am extremely glad to have officially met you.“
+You have been a great role model for me.“

 Saimaniq Temela, Inuit Youth Leader